When You Have a Phone Problem

 - Make sure all telephones are hung up.

 - If you have phone accessories, such as answering machines or cordless phones, make sure this equipment is in working order.

 - If you have only one phone, take it to a friend's house and try it there.
 If the phone still does not work, the problem is probably in the phone.

 - If you have multiple jacks, plug your phone into the jack closest to where your service enters your home or office.
 If the phone works there, but nowhere else, the problem is probably in your wiring.

 - Borrow a working phone.
 If the borrowed phone works in all of your jacks, the problem is in your phone.
 If the borrowed phone only works in some of your jacks, the problem is probably in your wiring.
 If the borrowed phone does not work at all, the problem is probably in our lines or equipment, and we will make the necessary repairs at no charge to you.

-If you are enrolled in our wire maintenance plan, there will be no charge for repairs to inside wire and jacks.
+If you are enrolled in our Inside Wire Maintenance plan, there will be no charge for repairs to inside wire and jacks.
 We will also identify problems with your equipment at no cost to you.
-If you’re not on our wire maintenance plan, there will be a service call, material charges and travel charges if the problem is in your equipment or inside wire.
+If you're not on our wire maintenance plan, there will be a service call, material charges and travel charges if the problem is in your equipment or inside wire.